 Once a nomination is received

-The council has to decide whether or not to list the asset, within eight weeks of receiving a valid completed nomination form.
+The council has to decide whether to list the asset, within eight weeks of receiving a valid completed nomination form.

 Once we have received your nomination we will check the technical issues such as the eligibility of the nomination and the organisation making the nomination, completeness of the information supplied, whether the asset is within our area (as we can only consider sites within the borough), and whether the asset is in an excluded category.
 Incomplete applications or applications which do not pass the technical checks stated above will automatically be rejected.
 We will write to the nominating body to explain why the nomination cannot be considered.
 An organisation can resubmit a revised application for the same asset.

 Complete applications from eligible groups will be acknowledged and we will reach a decision within eight weeks of receipt of the application.
 We will always write to you to acknowledge receipt, to let you know whether we can take your nomination forward, and to inform you of the final decision.

 We will assess the nomination using our checklist and by consulting experts from our Legal, Finance, Planning, Estates, and Growth and Development teams.
 The council are legally obliged to notify the freeholder, leaseholder and any lawful occupants of the property or land in question and any parish council for the area where the property or land is located, and we may take into consideration any information that they submit with respect to the nomination (provided it is submitted in a timely manner).
 A report and recommendation will be prepared for Elected Members to inform their decision making.

 Elected Members will make a decision on whether the asset should be listed at a public meeting of the Community Leadership Committee or Community Leadership Sub-Committee.